Maach: Origin

 Maach is thought to have originated from the Khyal theatre form of Rajasthan which spread out of the state and is thought to have, besides itself and Maach, also given rise to other North Indian folk theatre forms of Nautanki in Uttar Pradesh and Swang in Haryana.
 In Madhya Pradesh, Maach is said to have been introduced by Gopalji Guru who himself authored several Maach plays.
 Another hypothesis looks at the Maach as having originated from the Turra Kalagi troupes that accompanied the Maratha forces into Central India in the 18th and 19th centuries where it evolved into a staged performance replete with new stories, costumes, singing and dancing.

 Themes

-Maach derives its name from the Hindi word manch which means a stage.
+Maach derives its name from the Malvi word maach which means a stage.
 It is a sung folk theatre that has a semi sacred character, blending religious and secular themes within it.
 Many of the themes are historical, borrowing from local legends and tales of warriors and rulers but they also borrow from the Puranas and the Hindu epics of Mahabharata and Ramayana.
 The tales of Raja Gopichand, Prahlad, Nala and Damayanti and the Malwan heroes Tejaji and Kedar Singh often feature in these plays.
 While they act as storehouses of local history and heritage, in recent years Maach performances have also focused on contemporary issues such as dacoity, literacy and landless labour.